 - Trouble urinating and constipation

-Again, Restoril and Ambien are designed to induce sleep for short term use.
+Again, Restoril and Ambien are designed to induce sleep for short-term use.
 Generally, the same dose becomes less effective for sleep in two to four weeks.
 During doses, both sedatives impair the user’s ability to drive.
 Further, individuals should not take either drug with alcohol.
 Likewise, both can cause painful withdrawal when stopped.
-Hence, finding an Ambien or Restoril addiction treatment program is important.
+Hence, finding an Ambien addiction treatment program or Restoril addiction treatment program is important.

 Seek Treatment for Sleeping Pill Abuse Now

 Have you lost control of Restoril or Ambien use?
-If so, Crestview Recovery has quality addiction rehab programs for you.
+If so, Crestview Recovery has quality substance abuse treatment programs for you.
 Our private, serene Portland facility is one of the Pacific Northwest’s best for fighting substance abuse.
 Furthermore, our therapists will provide holistic interventions for your unique sleeping pill problem.
 You’ll also enjoy amenities like ski trips.
 Our affordable spectrum of care includes:

-Don’t try stopping long term sleep medication use alone.
+Don’t try stopping long-term sleep medication use alone.
 Rather, turn to the friendly, caring staff at Crestview Recovery.
 We’ll put you on the path to lasting sobriety.
-Without delay, call 866.262.0531 to ask more Restoril vs Ambien questions.
+Without delay, call 866.262.0531 to learn more about our remarkable addiction treatment programs.